HomeMy WebLinkAbout1931-09-08 185

 same circumstances as other towns handle it.

-The State Aid returns for the months of July and
+State The State Aid returns for the months of July and

-August by the Board.
+Aid.
+August were signed by the Board.

 The Clerk reported that the Town Counsel advised